thelivingdiamond/Chairloader/README.md

 - ImGui File Dialog: https://github.com/aiekick/ImGuiFileDialog
 - 7Zip: https://www.7-zip.org/

-For information on how to setup and develop mods for Chairloader please see the wiki (WIP): https://github.com/thelivingdiamond/ChairLoader/wiki
+For information on how to set up and develop mods for Chairloader please see the wiki (WIP): https://github.com/thelivingdiamond/ChairLoader/wiki

 You can see the github.io website for a mod list and examples (WIP):